padas-lab-de/krony-PT/README.md

 ## How to play: (not completed)
 1. Clone the directory.
-2. Create the data: (should take sometime)
+2. Create the data: check `./data/owt/prepare.py`

 ### Train new models: 3 steps.